Efficient-Computing-Lab/kubeflow-mlops-architecture/src/README.md

 ```sh
 python3 topo_example.py
 ```
+Make sure that topo_example.py uses the gkorod/topov1.1 Docker image.
+This Docker image it does not start the training automatically it expects commands from Kubeflow pipelines.
 The above command will deploy a pod in the kubeflow namespace.
 Kyverno is configured to apply a policy on the kubeflow namespace ensuring that every pod will use the runtimeClassName: nvidia.

 Each time you run the above script you have to change the pipeline version in the following part:
 ``` python